... Skip to main content

 Honest but mistaken belief in consent

 An accused can argue they honestly, but mistakenly, believed the complainant consented.
-To use this defence, they must provide evidence that the complainant’s words or actions signaled consent.
+To use this defence, they must provide evidence that the complainant's words or actions signalled consent.

 Identity